I can fake a smile.

 NOT making a decision WAS a decision.
 One that in time I could no longer live with.

-Deciding to make major lifestyle changes was frightening but staying stuck was scaring me more.
+Deciding to make major lifestyle changes was frightening but staying stuck was scaring me even more.

 I began the long task of excavating myself to discover what it was that wasn’t working for me and I made drastic changes.

-It will be five years in July that I made the most drastic decisions.
-Making physical changes in moving my residence to living alone, then the gradual removal of pharmaceutical medications that were doing far more harm than any good, all the while filtering those in my life and the weight I give to respective relationships.
+It will be seven years in July that I made the most drastic decisions.
+Making physical changes in moving my residence to living alone, then the gradual removal of said pharmaceuticals that were doing far more harm than any good.
+All the while filtering those in my life and the weight I give to respective relationships.

 The changes inside me are not changes most see, some who do see the changes see them as misguided deflections, but then there are those who do see the authenticity that I am striving to live today.